razvipac/oopp-splitty/docs/agendas/week-02-minutes.md

 We'll the "Add/Edit contact details" feature for next week.

 ## Next week's roles
-- Chair - Naman Choudhary
+- Chair - Razvan Paraschiv
 - Minute taker - Vasil Georgiev

 **We should focus on using the entire 45min of the meeting.**